Pjhochman/MusicPlayer/readme.md

 ____________________________________________________________________________________________________________________________________________________________________

 ## Description
-SaaS (software as a service) application for bands to keep track of songs, create setlists and upload files.
+Welcome to my SaaS (software as a service) application for bands to keep track of songs, create setlists and upload files.
 ____________________________________________________________________________________________________________________________________________________________________

 ## About the Project